msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 _Pros_

-* Increased Up time (Redundancy)
+* Increased up time (Redundancy)
-* Ability to scale out instead of Up (Avoiding potential bottle necks)
+* Ability to scale out (Avoiding potential bottle necks)
-* Database designed for fast reads (with data duplication as needed
+* Database designed for fast reads (with data duplication as needed)
 * Reduced Costs

 _Cons_

 * Limited ability to query
-* Complex Records
+* Complex records

 The pros look fantastic.
-I have concerns being able to query for reporting purposes but design (5) solves for that.
+I have concerns being able to query for reporting purposes but design 3, 4, and 5 solves for that.
 The inability to query and complexity of the records for the coasters API do not seem worth the effort.
 I hope one day to improve my noSQL skills further but It does not appear to be a good fit for this project.

 #### Redis

 All designs except for (1) have databases that require you to go through the API to access it.
 Addtionly I intend to keep the database and there API on the same machine.
 With these requirements the benefits of redis became greatly diminished.
-If I find I have queries taking a long time or have load concerns on my database I will reconsider Redis in the future.
+If I find I have queries taking a long time or have load concerns on my database I will reconsider redis in the future.

 ### Design Conclusion

-After reviewing designs with there pros and cons and then comparing them to my principles a clear winner stands out.
+After reviewing pros and cons of each design and then comparing them to my principles a clear winner stands out.
 I am going to go ahead with microservices with isolated databases, bus (Pub/Sub), and SignalR.
 The durableness of the design, ability to maintain, and flexibility it brings are worth increased responses times, complexity, additional work and hosting costs.

 ## SOLID

 SOLID helps keep applications maintainable and testable.
-These traits fit very well with my project principles.
+These traits fit very well with my principles.

-In implementation detail that needs consideration is dependency inversion.
+In implementation detail of SOLID that needs consideration is dependency inversion.
 This dictates that dependencies should depend upon abstractions instead of concrete classes.
 This brings the benefits of classes being extensible and testable.
 To solve for this generally factories or dependency injection are used.

-Factories generate in instance of another class.
+Factories are methods that generate in instance of another class.
 Dependency injection (DI) uses configuration, and injects the dependency where you need them.
 In reality DI injects them in more places then where you ask for your dependency but only as needed.

 I have chosen to use dependency injection because it reduces code, reduces tests, reduces scope and has additional extensibility options.